 The terminology "trough" and "ridge" is related to the fact that the contour lines often look like waves.
 A "ridge" is the high point of a wave, and a "trough" is the low point of a wave.
 A simple diagram is shown below.

-One other feature in the 500 mb pattern worth pointing out are closed lows and closed highs.
+Another feature in the 500 mb pattern worth pointing out are closed lows and closed highs.
 A closed low on a 500 mb height map is a region of low heights around which one or more closed height contours are drawn.
-A closed contour line is one which closed in on itself, often making a circular or oval shape.
+A closed contour line is one which closes in on itself, often making a circular or oval shape.
 A closed low indicates a pool of colder air surrounded by warmer air.
 Two closed lows are indicated on this sample 500 mb map.
 Closed lows are most often found near the base of troughs as in the example.
 Depending of the strength of the closed low there can be more than one closed contour line encircling the center of lowest height, which is sometimes marked with and 'L' on the maps.
 Closed lows are often associated with precipitation and a change toward colder conditions, and thus are important features in the weather pattern.
 There are also closed highs, which are centers of high heights surrounded by one or more closed contours.
-Closed highs are commonly found near the apex of a ridge.
+Closed highs are most often found near the apex of a ridge.
 Closed highs generally indicate warm and fair conditions.
+There are two closed highs on the map shown below: a 5820 meter closed high in the Pacific Ocean and a 5880 meter closed high centered over Cuba.
+There are several closed lows on the map below.
+The two most southerly of these are a 5340 meter closed low over Utah and 5220 meter closed low off the east coast of North America.
+Notice that the 5220 meter closed low also has closed contours at 5280, 5340, 5400, and 5460 meters.

 Below are some links to the averge long-term 500 mb heights over the United States

-comparison with a winter month.
-Notice that the average 500 mb height in Tucson for January is about
+average 500 mb height over Tucson for the months of January and February, which is about 5680 meters.

 Here is a link to the current 500 mb height pattern.
 Notice that the 500 mb height contours are labled with 3 digits instead of 4 digits as seen on the other maps we have looked at.
 On some maps the last zero in the 500 mb height is not displayed on the contour lines (in other words the units on the contour lines are in decameters instead of meters).
 Just realize that 500 mb heights will be in thousands of meters above sea level, not hundreds of meters.
 I expect that you can estimate the 500 mb height over Tucson or any other point on the map based on the contour pattern.
 You should also be able to tell me if the current 500 mb height is above or below the long-term average 500 mb height for this month.

 Below are two examples that were used in previous classes.
-Both of these examples were taken from the colder season.
-We are not going to study winter-time maps like this until later in the semester, but I include this information as it may help you better understand how to interpret the relationship between a 500 mb height map and expected temperature.
 The first is the 500 mb height map for the time 00Z on Monday, October 25, 2004 (This corresponds to a local Tucson time of 5 PM on Sunday, October 24).
 Next to the 500 mb map is the high temperature relative to average for the day Sunday, October 24.
 Notice that below average temperatures occured in the western US (associated with the trough over this region), while above average temperatures occured over the midwest southward to the southern great plains and lower Mississippi valley (associated with the ridge over this region), and below average temperatures over parts of the east coast (associated with the trough centered just offshore).

 The next example is from January 14, 2007.
 The 500 mb map is valid for Sunday, January 14, 2007 at 18Z (this corresponds to 11 AM local Tucson time).
 Next to the 500 mb map is a map showing the surface temperatures across the United States at 20:15 GMT (or 20:15 Z, which is 13:15 (i.e., 1:15 PM) local time).
 Again, notice that temperatures are cool or cold near the trough in the western United States, for example 42°F in Tucson at 1:15 PM local time.
 In most of the southeastern United States, temperautures are much warmer in association with a broad ridge and higher 500 mb heights.